 Being one of the most popular online marketplaces people use to sell their products and services, we have prepared several topic-specific guides for selling on Amazon.
 First of all, here’s our guide to marketing your product on Amazon.

-If you’re looking to dip into the business of dropshipping, here are some of the things you need to know before you start with Amazon dropshipping.
+If you’re looking to dip into the online business of dropshipping, here are some of the things you need to know before you start with Amazon dropshipping.
 Of course, it’s equally important to pick the right product to offer.
 Don’t worry, we’ve got that covered as well – here’s a detailed overview of the best-selling items on Amazon you can drop ship in 2018.

 Another great way to take advantage of this huge online marketplace is Merch by Amazon.
 What is it?
 Merch by Amazon is a program that enables you to earn money from your artwork and designs.
 You upload the artwork, along with some basic details and Amazon does the rest for you (including the product page creation, production handling, shipping, and customer service), while you just sit back and get a royalty on every product sold.